eluv-io/elv-docs/media-wallet/auth/refresh-token.md

 ### Access to Pending Mints

-If the user has any asynch processing [Entitlement Creations](../purchase/entitlements/create.md) in flight, token refresh automatically detects them, and grants immediate access to them via inline signed grants in the new CSAT returned by the refresh.
+If the user has any asynchronous [Entitlement Creations](../purchase/entitlements/create.md) in flight, token refresh automatically detects them, and grants immediate access to them via inline signed grants in the new CSAT returned by the refresh.